-The characteristic feature of the autonomic system is that its efferent nerves emerge as medullated fibres from the brain and spinal cord, are interrupted in their course by a synapse in a peripheral ganglion and are then relayed for distribution as fine non-medullated fibres.
-In this respect they differ from the cerebrospinal efferent nerves, which pass without interruption to their terminations.
+The characteristic feature of the autonomic system is that its efferent nerves emerge as medullated fibers from the brain and spinal cord, are interrupted in their course by a synapse in a peripheral ganglion, and are then relayed for distribution as fine, non-medullated fibers.
+In this respect, they differ from the cerebrospinal efferent nerves, which pass without interruption to their terminations.

-The autonomic nervous system allows the higher brain centers (cerebral cortex and limbic system) to subconsciously control organs of the autonomic nervous system.
-It controls functions such as sexual arousal, urination, digestion and cardiorespiratory functions.
+The autonomic nervous system allows the higher brain centers (the cerebral cortex and the limbic system) to subconsciously control organs of the autonomic nervous system.
+It controls functions such as sexual arousal, urination, digestion, and cardiorespiratory functions.

 Autonomic nervous system divisions

-The autonomic nervous system also has two divisions: the sympathetic division and the parasympathetic division on anatomical, functional, and to a considerable extent, pharmacological grounds.
-The two divisions have antagonistic effects on the internal organs they innervate.
+The autonomic nervous system has 2 divisions based on anatomical, functional, and to a considerable extent, pharmacological grounds: the sympathetic and parasympathetic divisions.
+The 2 divisions have antagonistic effects on the internal organs they innervate.

-Anatomically, the sympathetic nervous system has its motor cell stations in the lateral grey column of the thoracic and upper two lumbar segments of the spinal cord.
-The parasympathetic system is less neatly defined anatomically since it is divided into a cranial outflow, which passes along the cranial nerves III, VII, IX and X, and a sacral outflow, with cell stations in the 2nd, 3rd and sometimes 4th sacral segments of the cord.
+Anatomically, the sympathetic nervous system has its motor cell stations in the lateral grey column of the thoracic and upper 2 lumbar segments of the spinal cord.
+The parasympathetic system is less neatly defined anatomically since it is divided into a cranial outflow, which passes along the cranial nerves 3, 7, 9, and 10, and a sacral outflow, with cell stations in the 2nd, 3rd, and sometimes 4th sacral segments of the cord.

-The main input of the ANS particularly comes from autonomic sensory (viscerosensory) neurons, which are usually associated with interoceptors and act as sensory receptors in blood vessels, visceral organs and muscles.
-These neurons, which have the task to transduce information to the CNS, are usually located in the stomach and the lung.
+The main input of the ANS particularly comes from autonomic sensory (viscerosensory) neurons, which are usually associated with interoceptors and act as sensory receptors in the blood vessels, the visceral organs, and the muscles.
+These neurons, which have the task to transduce information to the CNS, are usually located in the stomach and the lungs.

-Unlike the signals that are triggered by a nice-smelling odour or a delicious looking meal, the inner sensory signals are normally not experienced consciously, although the activation of interoceptors can indeed advance into consciousness.
-Here, two typical examples would be the pain caused by damaged intestines or an angina pectoris (chest pain) caused by inadequate perfusion of the myocardium.
+Unlike the signals that are triggered by a nice-smelling odor or a delicious-looking meal, the inner sensory signals are normally not experienced consciously, although the activation of the interoceptors can indeed advance into consciousness.
+Here, 2 typical examples would be the pain caused by damaged intestines or angina pectoris (chest pain) caused by inadequate perfusion of the myocardium.

-Nerves of the sympathetic and parasympathetic nervous system are responsible for these oppositional effects.
+Nerves of the sympathetic and parasympathetic nervous systems are responsible for these oppositional effects.

-Sympathetic neurons accelerate i.e. the heartbeat and support the processes or effort of the body, and enable a ‘fight-or-flight’-reaction.
-This allows an improvement in performance and consequently, is stimulated in states of excitement, activity and stress.
+Sympathetic neurons accelerate the heartbeat, support the processes or effort of the body, and enable a ‘fight-or-flight’ reaction.
+This allows an improvement in performance and consequently, is stimulated in states of excitement, activity, and stress.

-Efferent responses are not controlled consciously, thus the activity of the autonomic nervous system (ANS) is unintentionally.
-So-called ‘lie detector-tests’ are based on several autonomous reactions, since the pulse cannot be manipulated intentionally to half of the standard value.
+Efferent responses are not controlled consciously, thus the activity of the ANS is unintentional.
+So-called ‘lie-detector tests’ are based on several autonomous reactions, since the pulse cannot be manipulated intentionally to half of the standard value.
 However, some people can alter their autonomic activities by applying adequate relaxing techniques.

 Structure of the ANS/VNS

-The first of the two motor neurons in every motoric signalling pathway is called a preganglionic neuron.
-Its soma is located in the brain or spinal cord and its axon, on the other hand, leaves the CNS as a part of a cranial nerve or spinal nerve.
+The 1st of the 2 motor neurons in every motoric signaling pathway is called a preganglionic neuron.
+Its soma is located in the brain or the spinal cord and its axon, on the other hand, leaves the CNS as a part of a cranial nerve or a spinal nerve.

-Generally, the preganglionic neuron connects with an autonomic ganglion, where it forms a synapse with the second neuron of the signalling pathway, the postganglionic neuron.
-Soma and dendrites of the postganglionic neuron are located in an autonomic ganglion, where they form synapses with one or more preganglionic neurons.
+Generally, the preganglionic neuron connects with an autonomic ganglion, where it forms a synapse with the second neuron of the signaling pathway, the postganglionic neuron.
+The soma and the dendrites of the postganglionic neurons are located in an autonomic ganglion, where they form synapses with 1 or more preganglionic neurons.

-The autonomic nervous system transduces nerve impulses from preganglionic neurons to autonomic neurons, where the signals are forwarded to postganglionic neurons and then transmitted to the target tissue.
+The ANS transduces nerve impulses from the preganglionic neurons to the autonomic neurons, where the signals are forwarded to the postganglionic neurons and then transmitted to the target tissue.

 Spinal cord (CNS) → preganglionic neuron → autonomic ganglion → postganglionic neuron → heart (target tissue/effector)

-The sympathetic part of the ANS is also called a thoracolumbar part since the somas of the preganglionic neuros are located in the lateral horn of the twelve thoracic segments, as well as the first two or three lumbar segments of the spinal cord.
+The sympathetic part of the ANS is also called the thoracolumbar part since the somas of the preganglionic neurons are located in the lateral horn of the 12 thoracic segments, as well as the 1st 2 or 3 lumbar segments of the spinal cord.

-On the other hand, the parasympathetic part of the ANS is also referred to as a craniosacral part because the somas of the parasympathetic preganglionic neurons are located in the nuclei of four cranial nerves in the area of the brain stem, as well as in the lateral horns of the second to fourth sacral segment of the spinal cord.
+On the other hand, the parasympathetic part of the ANS is also referred to as the craniosacral part because the somas of the parasympathetic, preganglionic neurons are located in the nuclei of 4 cranial nerves in the area of the brain stem, as well as in the lateral horns of the second to the fourth sacral segment of the spinal cord.

 - Sympathetic chain ganglia